presswizards/FreeScoutGPT/README.md

 5. Be sure to check the Enable switch at the top.
 6. On a conversation page, click the drop-down in the upper right near the message time and choose "Generate answer (GPT)".
 7. Then you can copy that answer, click Reply, and paste it into your message, and edit/polish it as desired.
-8. On the Reply screen, there is an Edit Prompt button, which you can use to rework the prompt and customize it for this reply, and then submit it to generate a reply using the additional information entered.
-Note that this prompt is not saved, it is unique to this reply.
+8. Also, on the Reply screen, there is an Edit Prompt button, which you can use to rework the prompt and customize it for this reply, and then submit it to generate a reply using the additional information entered.
+Note that this prompt is not saved, it is unique to this reply only.
+[Note: this method does not yet use the new Responses API options.]

 ## Changelog
+v1.0.25: Adds new OpenAI Responses API settings: Enable/Disable, Articles text area, and Responses Prompt.
+Disabling will ensure it uses the current Chat Completions API calls.
+A big thanks to Lewis Downey for sponsoring the Responses API development and testing.

 v1.0.24: No longer unintentionally filters out the new gpt-4.1 models from the Settings model drop-down, which were released April 14, 2025.
 Cheaper, faster, smarter, I'd recommend using gpt-4.1 over gpt-4o now. ( See: https://openai.com/index/gpt-4-1/ )

 v1.0.23: The OpenAI models drop-down on the Settings page is dynamically populated based on the chat completion models available to your API key.